mathie/nanowrimo/_drafts/my-favourite-interview-question.md

 least one are in some depth.
 (Ideally more depth than me because I want to learn!)

+Given the choice, though, I'd rather manage employees with depth, than trust autonomy to people with breadth. (*FIXME: Is that a fair way of phrasing it?*)

 So, where to start?
 I find it helpful to think in terms of three different
 aspects: